JackSalloway/seros-interactive-map-client/README.md

 - Locations - Important places to be marked on the map.
 Locations may contain the following:
   - A name and a description
   - A pair of latitude and longitude coordinates
+  - A list of relevant sublocations
   - A list of relevant characters
   - A list of relevant quests
   - A list of relevant combat instances

 - Sublocations - Buildings or places of interest that are found at each location.
 Sublocations may contain the following:
   - A name and a description
-  - A location that the sublocaiton is associated with
+  - A location that the sublocation is associated with

 - NPCs (Non-Player Characters) - Characters that are found within each location.
 NPCs may contain the following:
   - A name and a description